 For more information about the training please contact: Dr Victoria Shepherd [email protected]

-You can watch a recording of the webinar held to launch the e-learning, including a Q&A with an expert panel who answered questions about the key challenges when conducting research with adults wit impaired capacity to consent.
+You can watch a recording of the webinar held to launch the e-learning, including a Q&A with an expert panel who answered questions about the key challenges that can be encountered when conducting research with adults with impaired capacity to consent.
 See details below.

 At this webinar we discussed the importance of inclusivity in trials with a focus on populations with impaired capacity to consent and introduced the CONSULT e-learning course outlining how it can help support researchers to design and conduct trials involving adults with impaired capacity to consent.